 Mix the flour and baking powder and then sift into the butter, sugar and egg mixture.
 Add the ground fennel seeds and fold everything together gently.
 Add the marmalade and fold through until everything is completely mixed in.
-You might want to beat the marmalade with a spoon for a few seconds before adding to the cake mixture.
+You might want to beat the marmalade with a spoon for a few seconds before adding it to the cake mixture.
 This will just smooth it out and make it a little easier to blend into the mix.

 Place the chopped prunes into the bottom of the loaf pan.
 Spoon the cake mixture over and spread evenly with a spatula.
 Bake in the oven for around 45- 50 mins or until the cake springs back and a skewer inserted into the center comes out clean.

 While the cake is baking, mix the brandy, marmalade and fennel seeds in a small pan and bring to a boil.
 Take off the heat.
 Once the cake is fully baked, stab the top all over with a skewer and evenly pour over the brandy, marmalade and fennel seed syrup.

 Allow the cake to cool in the tin for at least 5-10 mins before turning it over and serve.
 Enjoy!